pachyderm/pachyderm/README.md

 Pachyderm v0.9 is out and includes initial support for Kubernetes!
 We have also revamped our development scripts to make it much easier to get started.

 We are in the midst of a refactor!
-More news to follow, but new code is being committed along-side existing code and is contained primarily within [src/pfs](src/pfs), [src/pkg](src/pkg), and [src/pps](src/pps).
+All new development is currently being done on the ['next' branch](https://github.com/pachyderm/pachyderm/tree/next).

 WE'RE HIRING!
 Love Docker, Go and distributed systems?
 Learn more about [our team](http://www.pachyderm.io/jobs.html) and email us at jobs@pachyderm.io.